Skip to Content

 The type of work available with a Working Holiday Visa varies greatly, but most people will become office assistants, farmers, waiters, or other similar service jobs.
 Sure, the money might not always be amazing, but as long as it is enough for you to pay for food and lodging, as well as some extra for adventuring, this is usually enough.

-This doesn’t have to be the case though, my boyfriend and I saved TONS of cash working in Australia.
+This doesn’t have to be the case, though.
+My boyfriend and I saved TONS of cash working in Australia.
+What job abroad did we do?
+Bartending, waitressing and retail!
+Yep, that’s right.
+These “whatever” jobs earned us good money there.

 You can save so much money in Australia by being a bartender.